Does Cox offer home security services?

 Do I get a better deal by ordering internet, TV and phone together?

 When you bundle Cox cable TV, internet, and phone together, you basically get your phone service free.
 If you want a home phone on hand for emergencies, Cox bundles are an affordable solution.

 Do I have to sign Cox’s service agreement?

-Cox’s service agreements, which lock in a price for 12 months or 24 months depending on the plan, aren’t mandatory to sign up for service.
+Cox’s service agreements, which lock in a price for 12 months, aren’t mandatory to sign up for service.
 You can opt out of the agreement at checkout, but doing so will add an extra $10 to your monthly bill.
 If you’re not planning on staying with Cox for long, it might be worth skipping the agreement.